ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * Step 2 (time(NS)): The Verifier generates a unique random nonce ("number used once"), and makes a request attestation data for one or more PCRs from an Attester.
 For interoperability, this MUST be accomplished via a YANG {{RFC7950}} interface that implements the TCG TAP model (e.g., YANG Module for Basic Challenge-Response-based Remote Attestation Procedures {{I-D.ietf-rats-yang-tpm-charra}}).

 * Step 3 (time(EG)): On the Attester, measured values are retrieved from the Attester's TPM.
 This requested PCR evidence, along with the Verifier's nonce, called a Quote, is signed by the Attestation Key (AK) associated with the DevID.
 Quotes are retrieved according to TCG TAP Information Model {{TAP}}.
-At the same time, the Attester collects log evidence showing the values have been extended into that PCR.
-Section {{using-tpm}} gives more detail on how this works.
+At the same time, the Attester collects log evidence showing the values have been extended into that PCR.  {{using-tpm}} gives more detail on how this works.

 * Step 4: Collected Evidence is passed from the Attester to the Verifier